Quickstart

 Measure, don't guess→

-Once it's gated, run an experiment on the same flag.
+Once it's behind a feature flag, run an experiment on the same flag.

 Hand it to an AI agent.

 The same flow, but driven by Claude Code or Cursor through the MCP server.
-You answer one auth prompt, the agent creates the gate, wires the SDK, and opens the PR.
+You answer one auth prompt, the agent creates the feature flag, wires the SDK, and opens the PR.